CALLING ALL TEACHERS! | ARE YOU LOOKING FOR A THRILLING NEW CHALLENGE FOR YOUR ENGLISH, MUSIC OR MEDIA STUDIES CLASSES?

-Rockhaq Workshops and lesson plans encourage students to write about what they love.
-We tell your pupils to bring along their favourite track and listen to bits of it in class on their headphones, all while directing them how to write about it.
+Rockhaq Workshops engage students with music they already know and love.
+We tell your students to bring their favourite track to our workshops and listen to it on their headphones.
+We give them a free choice, all while directing them how to write about it.
 This forms their first professional music review.

 And guess what?
 Our simple formula works every time, across all student ages and abilities.
 We call our formula Music + Choice = Engagement.
-Watch our video to hear Rockhaq Workshop students and teachers talk about how having a choice engages everyone to write.
+Watch our video to hear Rockhaq Workshop students and teachers talk about how having a free and open choice engages everyone to write.

 During our pilot we gave away pre-release CDs, gig tickets to sold out concerts and set-up interview opportunities with bands for the best Rockhaq students.
 We called these real-life assignments Music Missions and guess what – they are set to make a big comeback on The Rockhaq Community!

-This will all help your English and Media studies students to use their Rockhaq experience positively.
-They can build a portfolio of digital journalism experience all while seeing how they can use Rockhaq to become a real-life music journalist, music critic, entertainments reporter, music blogger or enter the print, digital, radio or TV industries.
+These real-life experiences will help your English, Music and Journalism studies students to use their Rockhaq experience positively.
+They can build a portfolio of digital journalism experience while using this to enter the print, digital, radio or TV industries..

 Questions?
 Requests?
 Want to share your latest class challenge with us and see how we can help?
 Just contact Team Rockhaq and we’ll get back to you within 24 hours during Monday-Friday, except on UK bank holidays.